Making children a priority: the 2012 CWLA conference

 The late soul singer James Brown had a song that included the lyrics, “I don’t want nobody to give me nothing, just open the door and I’ll get it myself.”
 It’s time to start opening the doors to engage vulnerable families and vulnerable communities in the process of changing their future – being active participants in improving their social condition.

 A first step in the process must begin with federal finance reform.
-The American people, through the federal government, spends billions of dollars each year designed to open critical doors for families, but the impact of these dollars are often limited by siloed funding streams and categorical spending restrictions.
+The American people, through the federal government, spend billions of dollars each year designed to open critical doors for families, but the impact of these dollars are often limited by siloed funding streams and categorical spending restrictions.

 We must begin to make sure that our dollars are purchasing the impact and the outcomes that we say we want.